Ali-Azmoud/persian_datepicker/README.md

 import 'package:persian_datepicker/persian_datepicker.dart';
 ```

 ### Usage

 A simple example with a TextField which turns into a datepicker
-یک مثال ساده با یک TextField که به عنوان دیت پیکر استفاده میشود

 **main.dart**